idamoltke/LocalNgsRelate/README.md

 ###	Analysing selected pairs
-Let’s here try to infer IBD tracks for the 5 pairs of individuals in the example dataset mentioned above (in .
+Let’s now try to infer IBD tracks for the 5 pairs of individuals in the example dataset mentioned above (in .
 We can do this from the command line by first creating a folder for the results where you want it on you compute and moving into this folder:

 ```
 mkdir exampleruns